-• t certain crimes; however, to be ofessional counselors must be ac
+this requirement to report certain crimes; however, to be exempt from disclosing reported offenses, pastoral and professional counselors must be acting in the official role of pastoral or professional counselor.

 INCIDENT DETAILS

 Reporting Person Phone

 Campus Security

 Authority Incident (See Date

-Violations) Bute
+Violations) Date

-Name of victim or witne ss (write "refused" if they do not t wish this info to be given to PD)
+Name of victim or witness (write "refused" if they do not wish this info to be given to PD)

-Brief description of the i ncident
+Brief description of the incident

-brief description of the f neident
+1

-Date, Time incident occu
+Date, Time incident occu ırred

-nswer to the following questions T =
+Check the appropriate ar nswer to the following questions

-building or on the street?
-Building Street
+Did the crime occur in a Building S treet

 Specify Location below.
-Location:

-JMB owned, controlled, or Yes No
+Location: Did the crime occur on UMB owned, controlled, or Yes l N lo

 leased property?

-University sponsored activity Yes No
+Did the crime occur at a University sponsored activity or event?
+Yes 1o

-or event?